-Neither KACALP nor any of its executive officers, members of investment committees or "other management persons" as defined in Form ADV has been subject to the legal or disciplinary events related to this Item or is otherwise required to disclose any event required by this Item.
+Neither Kayne nor any of its executive officers, members of investment committees or "other management persons" as defined in Form ADV has been subject to the legal or disciplinary events related to this Item or is otherwise required to disclose any event required by this Item.

-Item 10 - Other Financial Industry Activities and Affiliations

-KACALP has claimed the appropriate exemptions from registration as a commodity pool operator and commodity trading adviser with the Commodity Futures Trading Commission (CFTC) and National Futures Association (NFA).
-The CFTC and NFA each administer a comparable regulatory system covering futures contracts and various other financial instruments in which certain KACALP managed funds may invest.
+Item 10 - Other Financial Industry Activities and Affiliations trading adviser with the Commodity Futures Trading Commission (CFTC) and National Futures Association (NFA).
+The CFTC and NFA each administer a comparable regulatory system covering futures contracts and various other financial instruments in which certain Kayne managed funds may invest.